jina-ai/jina/docs/tutorials/gpu_executor.md

 If you need to have CUDA installed in the image, you usually have two options: either you take the `nvidia/cuda` for the base image, or you take the official GPU-enabled image of the framework you are using, for example, `tensorflow/tensorflow:2.6.0-gpu`.
 ```

 The other file we care about in this case is `config.yml`, and here the default version works as well.
-So let's build the docker image
+So let's build the Docker image

 ```bash
 docker build -t sentence-encoder .